 Bookings for Scoutsville need to be made a minimum of two weeks before the date you wish to stay there.
 To book, read and follow these booking procedures carefully:

-2) Read the Terms & Conditions and General Information sheet.
+2) Read the Terms & Conditions and Information sheets.

 3) Download & complete the Scouts Booking Form.
 This must be physically signed by your Group Leader.
 Scan and email to email@example.com